optimagic-dev/optimagic/docs/source/development/eep-02-typing.md

 **Things we want to keep**

-- The fact that `params` can be arbitrary pytrees makes estimagic flexible and popular.
+- Allow arbitrary pytrees for the `params` argument.
+This makes estimagic flexible and popular.
   We do not need to restrict this type in any way because flattening the pytree gives us a very precise type no matter how complicated the tree was.
-- Using the same criterion function for scalar, likelihood and least-squares optimizers makes it easy to try out and compare very different algorithms with minimal code changes.
+- Allow using the same criterion function for scalar, likelihood and least-squares optimizers.
+This feature makes it easy to try out and compare very different algorithms with minimal code changes.
-- We do not need to restrict the type of additional arguments of the criterion function.
+- No restrictions on the type of additional arguments of the criterion function.
-- The simplest form of our criterion functions is also compatible with scipy.optimize
+- Maintain compatibility with scipy.optimize when the criterion function returns a scalar.

 **Problems**